The Navigation Service

 Then, to calibrate your frame system for the most accurate autonomous GPS navigation with the navigation service:

-- After configuring your robot, navigate to the Control page and select the card matching the name of your movement sensor.
+- After configuring your machine, navigate to the CONTROL tab and select the card matching the name of your movement sensor.

 - Monitor the readings displayed on the card, and verify that the compass or orientation readings from the movement sensor report